Dridus/techtonica/README.md

     ghci>
   ```

-- `findRecipe :: Machine -> RecipeIdentifier -> IO Recipe`

-  Look for a recipe, `fail`ing if not found.
-This looks in the current recipes state, which
-  starts out with only the builtin recipes but you can add to.

-  Intended for use as the first argument to `addCluster`.

-- `listAllRecipes :: IO ()`

-  List all recipes currently in state, for all machines.

-- `listRecipes :: Machine -> IO ()`

-  List all recipes currently in state, for a single machine.

-- `addRecipe :: Machine -> RecipeIdentifier -> NominalDiffTime -> Transfer Quantity -> IO ()`

-  `addRecipe machine recipeId cycleTime transferFunction`

-  Register a custom recipe so you can look it up by identifier later.
-It won't be saved except
-  as part of a factory (`saveFactory`), so only if it's in use.

-  You don't need to `addRecipe` a recipe, it just registers the name.
-You can also just mention
-  the recipe when adding a cluster.

-- `delRecipe :: Machine -> RecipeIdentifier -> IO ()`

-  Like `addRecipe`, but more violent.
-And with fewer questions.

-- `resetRecipes :: IO ()`

-  Reset recipes to the builtin ones.

 - `addCluster :: IO Recipe -> Quantity -> IO Node`

   Add a cluster (of machines) to the current factory.
 The first parameter is `IO Recipe` so